In about 10 minutes and 3 ingredients, you can make seriously delicious Cereal Bars. They’re crispy, flavorful, and a perfect snack for kids.

 You can make them with almond butter or sunflower seed butter.
 They should work exactly the same with a gluten-free O cereal, though there may be some variation in how long they stay crispy.

-If taking them out of the house or packing for lunch, tuck in an ice pack.
+When you store them in the fridge and serve them cold, they hold together even better.
+If taking them out of the house or as a lunch snack, tuck in an ice pack.
 They hold together better with brown rice syrup than honey, but both can work if they are kept cold.

 wrapped cereal bars on counter